Battery Attorney in Jacksonville

 Definition of Florida Simple Battery Charges & Examples

-What is simple battery?
+What is a simple battery?
 Battery is a form of unwanted touching or striking of another person.
 But what does that really mean?
-Florida Supreme Court provides Jury Instructions for crimes in the state of Florida.
+The Florida Supreme Court provides Jury Instructions for crimes in the state of Florida.
 Those are basically a prescription for what the prosecutor has to prove.

 Types of Battery